microtrain/bootcamp/06-CSS/03-Gulp.md

 }

 /**
- * Define a list of tasks to be executed when `gulp watch` is executed.s */ function watch() {
+ * Define a list of tasks to be executed when `gulp watch` is executed.
+ */
+function watch() {
   gulp.watch(paths.styles.src, buildCSS);